annejan/bolt-extension-clientlogin/readme.md

             description: Social Media login access
             label: Social Media Login

-Secondly set up the permissions for the desired contenttype(s) to have the 'frontend' paramter set to the role created above.
+Secondly set up the permissions for the desired contenttype(s) to have the 'frontend' parameter set to the role created above.

     contenttypes:
         mycontenttype: